hoamle/TouchKey/README.txt

 ===================
 INSTRUCTION
 ===================
-1. Make a backup of macro.txt in your TouchKey folder.
+1. Make a backup of macro.txt (inside TouchKey folder).
-1. Extract TouchKey-master.zip
+2. Extract TouchKey-master.zip
-2. Copy all files and folders in TouchKey-master folder and paste into your TouchKey folder.
+3. Copy all files and folders in TouchKey-master folder and paste into your TouchKey folder.
 Replace/Merge all existing files/folders if prompted.